 The gingerbread house was a hit, so much so that I brought it back the following winter break, this time rolling out dough and cutting shapes for gingerbread people.
 There was more frosting on the floor and candy in mouths more than any actual serious decorating going on, but all in all, it was fun family time spent.

 And then somehow, someway, it turned into a “thing”.
 Every single year, from then on out, I’ve gathered the kids together to do some form of gingerbread decorating together as a family.
 And as our family has grown and evolved, there have been slight tweakings.
 Usually it’s gingerbread houses although some years we’ve done cookies, and one year there was even a gingerbread train.
 Sometimes for convenience we’ve used the ready-made kits, but in more recent years, I’ve moved to baking real gingerbread cakes.
-A few years we’ve even had extended family and cousins join in on the festivities.
+A few years we’ve even had extended family and friends join in on the festivities.